 Quick Highlights

-Gold futures contracts allow trading of 100 troy ounces of gold at predetermined prices.
+Gold futures contracts allow trading 100 troy ounces of gold at predetermined prices.
 Leveraging in gold futures lets traders control large quantities with a smaller margin deposit.
-Standardized contracts and regulation by the Commodity Futures Trading Commission (CFTC) ensure market transparency and reduced risk.
+Standardized contracts and regulations by the Commodity Futures Trading Commission (CFTC) ensure market transparency and reduced risk.
 Traders typically avoid physical delivery by closing positions before the contract expiration.
 Due to price volatility and margin requirements, robust risk management strategies are essential.

 What Are Gold Futures?